 Many different clinical trials were presented at ASH 2022, including several on the combination of ibrutinib plus venetoclax.
 We have covered many of these:

-- Ibrutinib plus venetoclax as a first-line therapy: CAPTIVATE (phase 2), GLOW (phase 3), FLAIR (phase 3), and a phase 2 trial l from MD Anderson Cancer Center
+- Ibrutinib plus venetoclax as a first-line therapy: CAPTIVATE (phase 2), GLOW (phase 3), FLAIR (phase 3), and another phase 2 trial from MD Anderson Cancer Center

 - Adding venetoclax to ongoing ibrutinib therapy: Phase 2 trial from MD Anderson Cancer Center

-The data from these trials consistently show that the combination of ibrutinib plus venetoclax induces clinical remissions in most patients.
-Those remissions will likely last for a long time (though it is still too early in these trials to say for sure).
+The data from these trials consistently show that the combination of ibrutinib plus venetoclax induces remissions in most patients.
+Those remissions will likely last for a long time (though it is still too early in these trials to say for sure how long).
 Most patients can reach undetectable measurable residual disease (uMRD) in the blood and/or bone marrow, which predicts longer progression-free survival.
 Keep in mind that many of these trials are still ongoing.

 Are there any additional toxicities when you use combination therapies?

-When you combine multiple drugs, there is always a concern that this may cause new side effects or more severe side effects that would make the combination hard to tolerate.
+When you combine multiple drugs, there is always a concern that this may cause new side effects or more severe side effects that would make the combination approach more difficult to tolerate.
 Thus far in these ongoing trials, there have not been any new safety signals that would cause alarm.
 The safety profile is typical of what you expect from ibrutinib and venetoclax.

 Who should be using combination therapies?

 This question is still up for debate.
-Several trials are looking at ibrutinib plus venetoclax as a first-line therapy for patients who have never been treated.
-However, it is unclear if this powerful combination therapy would be an appropriate first treatment for all patients.
-It may be better to reserve it for younger patients with high-risk features or patients with relapsed/refractory disease.
-In addition, we still don’t know the best way to sequence all these therapies that are now available for treating CLL/SLL.
+Several trials are looking at ibrutinib combined with venetoclax as a first-line therapy for patients who have never been treated.
+However, it is unclear if this powerful combination therapy should be an appropriate first-line treatment option for all patients.
+It may be better to reserve it only for younger patients with high-risk biomarkers or patients with relapsed/refractory disease.
+In addition, we still don’t know the best way to sequence all these therapies that are now available for treating CLL / SLL.

 What is the role of MRD?

 While the MRD results from these studies are pretty exciting, all the studies used different methods to assess MRD.
-Before MRD measurement gets implemented in clinical practice, researchers and clinicians must reach a consensus on how and when MRD should be evaluated and what methodology should be used.
-There also needs to be a discussion of integrating MRD measurement with traditional clinical evaluations (history, physical, imaging, and bloodwork).
+Before MRD measurement gets implemented in clinical practice for CLL, researchers and clinicians must reach a consensus on how and when MRD should be evaluated and what methodology should be used.
+There also needs to be a consensus reached by CLL experts on how exactly to integrate MRD measurement into traditional clinical evaluations for those with CLL (history, physical, imaging, and bloodwork).

 Links and Resources: